sc3/cook-convictions/slides/your-city.md

-With more than 100,000 people walking through it's doors, Cook County's courtroom touches people from all over the county - from Rogers Park to Beverly, the Gold Coast to Austin.
-Many of these people live in Chicago - others are just accused of committing a crime within the city's boundaries.
+##Here's your city

 We've mapped how convictions are spread around the city and suburbs in Cook County.
-This map shows convictions in all areas that make up Chicago's Metropolitan Statistics Area, as the Census calls it.

-<p class="lead"> In most cases, <span data-term="communityarea">community areas</span> in the city have more convictions than those in the suburbs.
-And the closer an area is to Chicago, the more convictions it has.</p>
+For the city, we have divided the map into individual community areas.
+For suburban areas, the map groups areas by their municipality.

+By far, individual community areas in the City of Chicago have more convictions per capita than any single suburb of Cook County.
 Click on the a community area to find out how many convictions its residents get per capita, and what they are most often convicted for.

+The data shows higher amounts of convictions in economically depressed areas.
+The data provided doesn’t really give us a reason why this is.
+However, other studies have consistently shown this correlation before.